 RSPB Easy-clean Seed Feeder

-Made from a combination of durable zinc alloy and a polycarbonate tube, RSPB guarantee it will not crack or discolour in the sun.
+Made from a combination of durable zinc alloy and a polycarbonate tube, the RSPB guarantee it will not crack or discolour in the sun.
 Available in three sizes, with the largest able to hold 1.5 litres of feed.

 RSPB Ultimate Easy-clean Seed Feeder and Guardian